ani1925/End-End-Azure-Project/README.md

-# 🚀 A# 🚀 AdventureWorks Performance Dashboard
+# 🚀 AdventureWorks Performance Dashboard

 This repository showcases a full-scale data Engineer  project using the **AdventureWorks dataset**, built entirely on the Azure data platform.
 The goal is to create an end-to-end pipeline for data ingestion, transformation, storage, and visualization using enterprise-grade tools.